bostonou/bostonou.github.io/_posts/2019-01-10-how-to-create-better-estimates.markdown

 #### 2. Work as if you're building the software

 Do the [initial design work][wash] as if you were going to build the software.
 Do not start with guessing how long everything will take.
-Estimates have become synonomous with "time estimates", but remember that we're trying to communicate more than just time and cost.
+Estimates have become synonymous with "time estimates", but remember that we're trying to communicate more than just time and cost.

 So go through the full design work, including the code/architectural designs and alternatives.
 Timebox the work by the constraints given in step 1.